Nalini - Arpita Shah

 Arpita Shah's hugely popular Nalini exhibition tours to Impressions Gallery, Bradford.

-Nalini is an ongoing series of work that focuses on her mother, her grandmother and herself.
+Nalini is a series of work that focuses on her mother, her grandmother and herself.
 It explores the intimacy between the three of them and how their histories, memories and physical bodies are entangled and connected to one another.

 "My grandmother was born in India but grew up in Africa for 12 years before moving back to India.
 My mother and I were also born in India and have lived in multiple other countries before settling in the U.K. Although I visit my grandmother every couple of years in India, I have realised how little I really know about what she was like as a young woman, her memories, experiences and what her relationships were like with her own mother and her daughter."